I-1-2-55.Representative Is Eligible to Receive Direct Fee Payment - Effectuating Component, OHO, and OAO Actions Up to Receipt of Petition

-If the HO does not provide a timely response, the PC or FO will refer the matter to the Office of the Chief ALJ.
+If the HO does not provide a timely response, the PC or FO will refer the matter to the Regional Chief Administrative Law Judge (RCALJ).
+If the RCALJ's office does not respond timely, the PC or FO will contact the Office of the Chief Administrative Law Judge.

-2. HO/AFB Received Fee Petition or Statement of Intent to File One
+2. HO or OAO Staff Received Fee Petition or Statement of Intent to File One

-If the HO/AFB received a fee petition or a statement of intent to petition, it will:
+If the HO or OAO staff received a fee petition or a statement of intent to petition, it will:

-advise the PC or FO when the ALJ/AFB expects to issue the fee authorization if the decision was issued more than 90 days before the petition was received;
+advise the PC or FO when the decision maker expects to issue the fee authorization if the decision was issued more than 90 days before the petition was received;

-enter the petition information into the Case Processing Management System (CPMS) or the Attorney Fee Tracking System, as appropriate; and
+enter the petition information into the Case Processing Management System (CPMS) or the Attorney Fee System (webAFS), as appropriate; and

 immediately begin processing the fee petition so that it can be forwarded to the PC or FO as soon as possible.

-If the ALJ or Administrative Appeals Judge (AAJ) approved a fee agreement and the representative subsequently filed a fee petition, either on his/ her own initiative or in response to an erroneous notice from the PC or FO, refer to I-1-2-44 (A.).
+If the OHO or AC decision maker approved a fee agreement and the representative subsequently filed a fee petition, either on his or her own initiative or in response to an erroneous notice from the PC or FO, refer to Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-44 A.

 3. Action Completed on Fee Petition

-fax a copy of the Form SSA-1560A (Authorization to Charge and Collect a Fee) to the appropriate PC or the appropriate FO in title XVI only cases.
-PC fax numbers are provided in I-1-2-114 (A.).
-FO fax numbers can be accessed through the Detailed Office/Organization Resource System (DOORS).
-From the SSA Main Menu, select #2 (DOORS) and enter the field office code and
+When the decision maker completes action on the fee petition, the HO or OAO staff will email a copy of the fee authorization with an explanation documenting the rationale for setting the fee, to the appropriate PC or the appropriate FO in title XVI only cases.
+PC control mailboxes are provided in HALLEX I-1-2-96.
+FO fax numbers can be accessed through the Detailed Office/Organization Resource System (DOORS) by going to the Welcome to DOORS Re-Write Application and entering the field office code.

 4. Fee Petition Not Received

-If the ALJ/AFB has not received any of the above documents, the HO/AFB should advise the PC or FO of this by e-mail in response to the request for status.
-For a case decided by an ALJ, the PC or FO then will send a close-out notice (see A. above).
-For a case decided at the AC level, the AFB will send a close-out notice (see 5. below).
+If the decision maker has not received any of the documents described in B.1. above, the HO or OAO staff should advise the PC or FO of this by email in response to the request for status.
+For a case decided by an OHO decision maker, the PC or FO will send a closeout notice (see section A above).
+For a case decided by an AC decision maker, OAO staff will send a closeout notice (see section B.5. below).

-If the AFB did not receive a fee petition or a statement of intent to petition within 60 days of the date of the decision, the AFB will send the representative a 20-day closeout letter advising the representative that:
+If OAO staff did not receive a fee petition or a statement of intent to petition within 60 days of the date of the decision, staff will send the representative a 20-day closeout letter advising the representative that:

-He/she must file a fee petition or a written request for an extension of time if he/she intends to charge a fee, or to notify the AFB if he/she is waiving the fee.
+He or she must file a fee petition or a written request for an extension of time if he or she intends to charge a fee or notify OAO if he or she is waiving the fee.

 SSA will release any withheld past-due benefits to the claimant if no petition or request for extension is received within the 20-day period.

-The release of withheld benefits does not relieve the representative of the responsibility to petition if he/she later decides to charge a fee.
+The release of withheld benefits does not relieve the representative of the responsibility to petition if he or she later decides to charge a fee.

 6. Release of Withheld Benefits

-The PC or FO will release withheld past-due benefits to the claimant if the representative eligible for direct fee payment does not submit a fee petition or intent to file a petition and the PC's last diary date expires.
-THEREFORE, WHEN THE REPRESENTATIVE SUBMITS EITHER THE FEE PETITION OR A STATEMENT OF INTENT TO FILE A PETITION, THE HO OR AFB MUST IMMEDIATELY ADVISE THE PC OR FO TO PREVENT RELEASE OF PAST-DUE BENEFITS.
+The PC or FO will release withheld past-due benefits to the claimant if the representative eligible for direct fee payment waives the fee or does not submit a fee petition or intent to file a petition and the PC's last diary date expires.
+THEREFORE, WHEN THE REPRESENTATIVE SUBMITS EITHER THE FEE PETITION OR A STATEMENT OF INTENT TO FILE A PETITION, THE HO OR OAO STAFF MUST IMMEDIATELY ADVISE THE PC OR FO TO PREVENT RELEASE OF PAST-DUE BENEFITS.